ga4gh/refget/docs/specification.md

 ## Seqcol protocol functionality

 The seqcol algorithm is based on the refget algorithm for individual sequences, and should use refget servers to store the actual sequence data.
-Seqcol servers therefore provide a lightweight organizational layer on top of refget servers.  o be fully compliant with the seqcol protocol an implementation must provide all `REQUIRED` capabilities as detailed below.
+Seqcol servers therefore provide a lightweight organizational layer on top of refget servers.
+To be fully compliant with the seqcol protocol an implementation must provide all `REQUIRED` capabilities as detailed below.
 The seqcol protocol defines the following:

 1. *Encoding* - An algorithm for computing an identifier given a collection of sequences.
 2. *API* - A server RESTful API specification for retrieving and comparing sequence collections.